Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Introduction

-We discuss now a stronger correlation between invariants on surfaces and CY 4-folds.
+We discuss now a stronger correspondence between invariants on surfaces and Calabi--Yau 4-folds.
 To a reader familiar with the results of \cite{OP1} and \cite{AJLOP}, this will be a generalization of some of the above results including the Segre--Verlinde correspondence.